 No Impact.
 The major drainages of Mission Creek, Big and Little Morongo Creeks, Blind Creek, Long Creek and its tributaries, other mountain canyons and their alluvial fans, and runoff associated with the foothills of the San Bernardino and Little San Bernardino Mountains comprise areas of potential flooding in the City of Desert Hot Springs (City of Desert Hot Springs 2000a).
 The project site is located in Zone AO of the federal Flood Insurance Rate Map (FEMA 2008), which is designated as an area that would flood to an average depth of one foot during the 100 year flood.
 However, the Proposed Project is industrial and does not include housing.
 Therefore, no mitigation measures to protect housing from the 100 year flood are required.
+No impact would occur.

-h) Would the project place within a 100-year flood hazard area structures which would impede or direct flood flows?
+Project Name: Medical Marijuana Cultivation Facility on APN 665-070-011 h) Would the project place within a 100-year flood hazard area structures which would impede or direct flood flows?

 Less Than Significant.
 As discussed above, the Proposed Project is in the 100-year flood hazard area (Flood Zone AO) designated by FEMA.
 The project site and the surrounding area is subject to inundation by the 100 year flood to an average depth of one foot and a velocity of five feet per second.
-The Proposed Project would place a two story 35,400 square foot industrial building and associated parking, landscaping, and other site improvements on a previously vacant site within the 100-year flood hazard area.
-Stormwater runoff would be directed into a retention basin on the east side of the project site.
+The Proposed Project would place a two-story 39,900 sq. ft. industrial building, two 19,950 sq. ft. greenhouses, parking, landscaping, and other site improvements on a previously vacant site within the 100-year flood hazard area.
+Stormwater runoff would be directed into two retention basins on the north and south sides of the project site.
 Therefore, the Proposed Project would not impede or direct flood flows.
-No mitigation would be required.
+A less than significant impact would occur.